SoCloz/SoclozEventQueueBundle/README.md

 They assume :

-* that a getId` method exists for ORM/ODM objects,
+* that a `getId` method exists for ORM/ODM objects,
 * that all objects having a getId method come from the ORM/ODM,
 * that objects have been saved (the remote listener instantiates objects from the DB),
 * that the events can be created using the constructor, and only the constructor,
 * that constructor parameters have the same name as the attributes.

 I did not have time/wasn't able to find a solution for those.
-Feel free to contribute.
+Feel free to contribute better serializers !

-Using ReflectionClass::newInstanceWithoutConstructor would help, but has only be added in 5.4.
+Using `ReflectionClass::newInstanceWithoutConstructor` would help, but has only be added in 5.4.
 Class specific serializers, built during warm-up, would also improve performance if you need to forward a lot of events.

 Example event class :